-Do I have to take a Credo course during my freshman year?
+Do I have to take a Credo course during my first year?

 Yes.
 You must register for a Credo Inquiry Seminar.
-Inquiry Seminars are required courses for Concordia freshmen that offer them unique opportunities to explore topics they are interested in.
+Inquiry Seminars are required courses for first-year students that offer unique opportunities to explore topics you are interested in.
 The Credo Inquiry Seminars are also designed to introduce you to the Credo Honors Program.

 Am I required to spend a semester abroad with the program?

 No. The study abroad component to Credo is optional.

 Can I complete my major and the Credo program in four years?

 Most students can complete their major(s), minor(s) and the Credo program in their four years at Concordia.
 Nevertheless, it can require some careful planning, especially if you choose to study abroad through the program.